AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 You can submit a password change request using either of the following methods:

-- Locate the welcome email sent to the License Owner email address and follow the link to change your password.
+- Locate the welcome email sent to the License Owner email address and follow the link.

-- Copy the store URL from the [Project Web Interface](../cloud-guide/project/overview.md) into a browser.
+- Copy the store URL from the [project web interface](../cloud-guide/project/overview.md) into a browser.
 Then, append `/admin` to the end of the URL to open the sign-in page.
 Click the **Forgot password?** link to send a password change request to the License Owner email address.

 After you submit the password change request, check your email for the password reset notification.
 If you do not get the email, check your spam folder.